rwbrockhoff/salka-designs-etl-pipeline/database/README.md

 # Database

-This folder contains the PostgreSQL database schema, reports, and procedures for the Salka Designs ETL Pipeline.
+This folder contains the PostgreSQL database schema, reports, and procedures for the Sälka Designs ETL Pipeline.
 The database stores Squarespace order data and product information to support weekly production reporting.